qwertz747/overdrive/README.md

 [![run](https://img.youtube.com/vi/BgRjPW4X-rY/default.jpg)](https://www.youtube.com/watch?v=BgRjPW4X-rY)

 ## Known issue
-* sometime i2c error occures with PCA9685 emulator.
+* sometime i2c error occures with PCA9685 emulator. <br>
---> Check battery, issue seems to appears when the motor draws to much current.
+--> Check battery, issue seems to appears when the motor draws to much current. <br>
 --> Check that the pin19(Teensy) is connected with pin5(Nano)and that pin18(Teensy)is connected to pin3(Nano)<br>
---> Check that the Teensy is connected via USB to the Nano.
+--> Check that the Teensy is connected via USB to the Nano. <br>
 * Some motors seem to be affected by noise. (maybe tired motor)<br>
   * If you feels bad signal with throttle on, try polishing the commutator and brush of the motor.<br>